 With love and hope

 - During the shotgun carousel trap in Saw VI, William decides to save Emily because she has two kids that she needs to raise.
 Emily's dialogue during that bit also shows that he's close enough to her to know them well.

 Emily: I have two kids!
 You know them, Will!

-- One other thing that is notable is that the rest of the carousel victims don't make any attempt of arguing this (although one comments on it afterward.)
-They are quick to call each other out on their apparent lies, but they know Emily is telling the truth and silently agree she should be one of the ones who are spared.
+- One other thing that is notable is that the rest of the carousel victims don't make any attempt of arguing about this.
+They are quick to call each other out on their apparent lies, but they know Emily is telling the truth, and silently agree she should be one of the ones who are spared.

 - A meta one: after the success of the first film, and up until Saw VI, blood drives would be set up to promote the sequels and donors would receive a ticket to the film for their participation.
 It was brought back for Jigsaw, and in total 120,000 pints (57,000 L) of blood had been donated, which has led to over 360,000 lives being saved.

 - Gregg Hoffman was a producer for Saw and Saw II.
 He died while working on Saw III, and to pay respects, they named the main Jigsaw accomplice of the latter half of the franchise after him, and gave him a producer credit for every following film, including Jigsaw, as an acknowledgement that the series never could have existed if not for him.